Brooklyn Post-Judgment Enforcement

 - Incarcerating a payor who has the ability to pay but has willfully refused

 We have extensive experience in enforcement actions, including a case where the court had awarded the wife (our client) $2.7 million in assets, counsel fees, and appellate counsel fees, which the husband refused to pay.
-In this instance, the opposing party paid our client all of the monies she was due within hours of being incarcerated.
+In this instance, the opposing party paid our client all the monies she was due within hours of her former spouse being incarcerated.

 Requesting & Opposing Modifications to Child Support Orders

 At some point, it may be necessary to change the amount of child support you are paying or receiving.
 Presently, New York law allows for regular re-evaluations every three years or when either party has experienced a 15% change of income.
 The court also entertains motions to modify an existing child support order when there has been a substantial change in circumstances, such as an unanticipated increase in costs related to the child's health and welfare, medical bills, private school tuition, tutoring fees, and expenses related to enrichment activities or an unanticipated loss of employment, drop or increase in income.

 Coffinas & Lusthaus, P.C. provides thorough filings and tough court advocacy on behalf of clients seeking or opposing modifications to child support.
 We strongly recommend that, even if you negotiated the original amount with the other parent, you not attempt to negotiate an informal modification.
 Once the judge approved your original settlement, it became a court order with the force of the law behind it.
 You cannot now just decide between yourselves to adjust the amount and expect it to be enforceable.
 You must return to court for a new order.
 We can help you negotiate a favorable and enforceable agreement that protects you and our children's interests.

 Our family law lawyers enforce court orders in Brooklyn!